 What is the difference between all of your fabric options?

-Our custom fabrics are available in White and Unbleached Cotton Terry, Bamboo Terry and 100% Organic Cotton Terry and Stay Dry! these fabrics are only available at Mother ease!
+Our custom fabrics are available in Natural Cotton, 100% Organic Cotton Terry and Stay Dry!
+These fabrics are only available at Mother-ease.

 For more information, check out our Fabrics Page.

 Why do Mother-ease diapers contain polyester?

 Cotton is a very absorbent fiber but not very durable, Because the intent of our cloth diapers is to take a child from birth to toilet training, durability is essential.
 Not all parents (or babies) are gentle on our cloth diapers, you know!